 Other than the herbs and dressing, of course, are the array of vegetables and other goodies.
 Chickpeas are the base of the salad, followed by cucumbers, red onions, and grape tomatoes.

-Then, I add kalamata olives and capers for an added zest and zing!
-Then, of course, the herbs are added last, followed by the simple dressing.
+Then, I add kalamata olives and capers for added zest and zing!
+Then, the herbs are added last, followed by the simple dressing.
 Nest, it all gets tossed together, is a beautiful marriage in the refrigerator.

-Once the Mediterranean salad is marinated in the refrigerator, you can serve it as an entree salad or a side dish or make it a wrap with some hummus.
-Another idea is to add kale and quinoa or top it with some grilled Mediterranean tofu.
+Once the Mediterranean salad is marinated in the refrigerator, you can serve it as an entree salad, a side dish, or a wrap with some hummus.
+Another idea is to add kale and quinoa or top it with some grilled tofu.

-This is one of my favorite salads not only because it's easy but also because it's delicious.
-I served Meditteranean salad on the side for my vegan lobster roll.
+This is one of my favorite salads, not only because it's easy but also because it's delicious.
+I served Mediterranean salad on the side for my vegan lobster roll.

 Another idea for this salad is to add grilled tofu as an entree salad.
 Or, add kale and quinoa for a heartier salad.